Looking After Yourself

 - Managing the helpers

-Family and friends of a patient in the ICU can become exhausted.
+Sleep: Family and friends of a patient in the ICU can become exhausted.
 Sleep is important so that you can think clearly.
 The most restful sleep is often in your own bed or familiar environment.
 There may be a bed available in the hospital for families to use while your family member is critically ill in the ICU.
 Even if you have difficulty sleeping soundly, just lying down will provide you with rest.
-Remember the healthcare team is attentively caring for your family member even at night, so it is okay to leave to get some much needed rest.
+Remember the healthcare team are attentively caring for your family member even at night, so it is okay to leave to get some much needed rest.
 The health care team will monitor and care for your family member while you rest, and will keep you informed of any changes in your family member’s condition.

-It is important to take time for meals.
+Nutrition: It is important to take time for meals.
 Even if you do not feel hungry at meal times, try to have something small and nutritious, like a piece of cheese with toast or soup.
 The hospital is a very dry environment so remember to drink water.

 When your loved one is unwell, you may experience many emotions, and may even begin to ponder life’s ‘big questions’ or explore your own sense of spirituality.
 If you have a spiritual and/or religious practice or community of support, it can be helpful to continue these practices or rituals and reach out to people who can support you.
 Most hospitals also have a multi-faith spiritual care professional who is available to support you in your spiritual and/or religious concerns.